precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 <details>
 <summary markdown="span">Updates Log</summary>
+31 Aug 2023:
+* `DUMMY_NEUTRALIZER_KEYCODE` is now merged into `qmk:main` so I copy-pasted the explanation from the docs.
+(I am the author of that feature and its documentation so I'm not plagiarizing anyone by copy-pasting :p)

 19 Jun 2023:
 * Mentioned Caps Word in the section about Caps Lock
 * Mentioned the section about intercepting mod-taps in the official docs